 Log management is the answer to all of your digital transformation woes.
 No, hear me out.

-As an example of the benefits that can accrue to your business from log management let’s review three situations where log management is critical to driving analytic insight.
+As an example of the benefits that can accrue to your business from log management let’s review three situations where log management is critical to driving business intelligence:

 - Service delivery: Telefonica leveraged Devo for multiple service delivery improvements; for example, the business can proactively monitor errors per router brand, kernel version, firmware, and more.
 These parameters can be contextualized within the configuration management database to monitor; for example, high performing routers create fewer issues or have a lower rate of failure than others.
 This insight lets Telefonica reduce the volume of outages, automate configuration changes and increase quality of service (QoS) for customers.
 In another service improvement for customers, the help desk service group gets up to date information about the customer’s equipment, past and current issues, account parameters, historic behavior, and more.
 This proactive information lets the operator know immediately if the customer is experiencing service issues, and if so, whether it’s specific to their in-home equipment or is part of a broader issue affecting the region.